Sky Sport (New Zealand): Outside Broadcasting

 Sky owned Outside Broadcasting Limited from 2010 to 2021, providing outside broadcast facilities for Sky Sport coverage with eight broadcast trucks and fly away kits.
-These traveled the length of New Zealand and overseas to cover events for Sky Sport.
+These traveled the length of New Zealand and overseas to covered events for Sky Sport since its arrival into New Zealand in 2001.
 These trucks were also contracted out to other television networks like TVNZ and Māori Television.
 On 12 August 2020, Sky announced it had sold Outside Broadcasting to NEP New Zealand, part of American production company NEP Group.
 As part of the transaction, NEP will be Sky's outsourced technical production partner in New Zealand until at least 2030.
 The sale was cleared by the Commerce Commission on 5 February 2021.

 Sky Sport Now

 On 14 August 2019, Sky launched Sky Sport Now, featuring online live streams for all 10 Sky Sport channels, highlights, on demand, match statistics and points tables.
 Three passes are available for purchase: a week pass, a month pass and a 12-month Pass.
 Pay-Per-View events can be purchased separately when they become available.
-Sky Sport Now is available via internet browsers as well as on iOS, Android and PlayStation 4 devices.
+Sky Sport Now is available via web browsers as well as on iOS, Android and PlayStation 4 devices.

 On 27 October 2020, Sky announced that its Sky Sport Now streaming service would be bundled with Spark Sport for a NZ$49.99 monthly subscription from 16 November 2020 onwards.